betagouv/conseillers-entreprises/CONTRIBUTING.md

 ## Git Conventions

-Everything is done on feature branches; everything is merged on master through pull requests; pull requests must be rebased.
+Everything is done on feature branches; everything is merged on main through pull requests; pull requests must be rebased.

 ## Coding Conventions